resync/resync-simulator/docs/pypi_upload.md

     python setup.py sdist upload
     ```

-10. Then check on PyPI at https://pypi.python.org/pypi/resync-simulator
+8. Then check on PyPI at https://pypi.python.org/pypi/resync-simulator
-11. Finally, back on dev branch start new version number by editing resync/_version.py and CHANGES.md
+9. Finally, back on develop branch start new version number by editing simulator/_version.py and CHANGES.md